APCSLowell/Tendron/README.md

 ----------------------------------------------
 1. Fork and clone down this repository

-2. Write code in the `Cluster` class constructor which makes one Tendril.
-Then show the Tendril with a random angle between 0 and 2π.
+2. Write code in the `Cluster` class constructor which makes one `new Tendril()`.
+Then show the tendril with a random angle between 0 and 2π.

 3. Complete the `Tendril` class `show()` function which does the actual drawing.
 The `show` method draws the tendril using only the two Processing functions [`line`](https://processing.org/reference/line_.html) and [`stroke`](https://processing.org/reference/stroke_.html).
 In drawing the tendril, we will wiggle the direction with random walk for a life-like appearance.
 Here's one way to randomly wiggle the line: